joaogabriel-ra/PomorodoClock/README.md

 * User can change / customize the minutes in both sessions before starting
 * User can set a long break session of 10 minutes.
 This will be activated every 4th break session

-For this project I used React, Typescript, Material UI, SASS, Moment.js, Faker, Jest and Testing Library.

 If you want to run this application on your machine you'll need:

 * **[Install Node/NPM](https://nodejs.org/en/)**